ateamjkr/posts/vboxdbg.md

 $1$abcdefg$UZbUnWKtogzB6U6Hv6fvN/
 ```

-For memory modification we found that there is commands to write 1, 2, 4 or 8 bytes into memory.
+For memory modification there is commands to write 1, 2, 4 or 8 bytes into memory.
 The password hash string above has 33 characters and unfortunately is not a multiple of 8.
 But as the password string starts with `$1$` for both strings I could just write from the second character which gave 32 bytes (4*8 bytes) to write.
-For this I used following command;
+For this I used following command:

 ```
 VBoxDbg> help eq